xan105/node-powertoast/README.md

 - Notification don't stay in the Action center

-  Win32 app notification will remove itself from the Action center when the app gets focus.
+  A Win32 app notification will remove itself from the Action center when the app gets focus.<br/>
-  UWP app will not.
+  A UWP one will not.